 \subsection{Level strategy}

-In~\cite{Loevbak2019}, the following sequence of levels was suggested: \begin{enumerate} \item At level 0, generate an initial estimate of $\hat{Y}(t^*)$ by simulating with $\Delta t_0 = t^*$. \item At level 1, perform correlated simulations to $t^*$ using $\Delta t_0 = t^*$ and $\Delta t_1 = \epsilon^2$. \item Continue with a geometric sequence of levels $\Delta t_l = \epsilon^2M^{1-l}$ for $l>1$ until the requested root mean square error bound $E$ is achieved. \end{enumerate} It was then shown in~\cite{Loevbak2019} that an MLMC scheme based on this term-by-term approach achieves an asymptotic speed-up $\mathcal{O}\left(\mse^{-2}\log^2(\mse)\right)$ in $\mse$, when compared to a single level simulation with the same value of $\mse$.
-This asymptotic result, however, does not say how well the presented approach is able to bridge the gap between very coarse (diffusive) simulations and calculations with time steps in the order of magnitude of the collision rate, capturing the collision dynamics.
-In fact, experimental results showed only a slight speed up, compared to leaving out level 0 altogether~\cite{Loevbak2020}.
-The aim of the current paper is therefore to introduce an improved correlation in level 1.
+In~\cite{Loevbak2021}, the following level sequence was suggested, after observing that difference estimators with $\Delta t_\ell > \epsilon^2$ will not aid in variance reduction: \begin{enumerate} \item At level 0, generate an initial estimate of $\hat{Y}(t^*)$ by simulating with $\Delta t_0 = t^*$. \item At level 1, perform correlated simulations to $t^*$ using $\Delta t_0 = t^*$ and $\Delta t_1 = \epsilon^2$. \item Continue with a geometric sequence of levels $\Delta t_l = \epsilon^2M^{1-l}$ for $l>1$ until the requested root mean square error bound $E$ is achieved. \end{enumerate} It was then shown in~\cite{Loevbak2021} that an MLMC scheme based on the term-by-term approach achieves an asymptotic speed-up $\mathcal{O}\left(\mse^{-2}\log^2(\mse)\right)$ in the root mean square error bound $\mse$, when compared to a single level simulation for the same $\mse$.
+This asymptotic result, however, does not say how well the presented approach bridges the gap between very coarse (diffusive) simulations and calculations with time steps in the order of magnitude of the collision rate, capturing the collision dynamics.
+In fact, experimental results showed only a slight speed up, compared to leaving out level 0 altogether~\cite{Loevbak2020a}.
+In the current paper we therefore introduce an improved correlation at level 1.